 When we were first married, Mr. B wasn't very big on bread at meals, and biscuits in particular were a head-shaker for him.
 He explained once that almost every biscuit he'd ever eaten was "too hard or too soft, too dry, too bland, too salty, too sweet, too floury, too, too... too biscuity."

 That is, until I made him these amazing, pillowy buttermilk biscuits - the same light and airy biscuits my mother taught me to make so long ago.
+The same one her mother taught her to make.

 A few bites into his first homemade buttermilk biscuit, Mr B was nodding enthusiastically, exclaiming, "Weese roar reawwy rood!"
 Swallowing, he repeated for emphasis, "These are really good!"
 I think even he was surprised that he liked them.

 That first biscuit-baking night, Mr B and I ate them with fresh strawberry freezer jam for dessert.
 Then we ate them again with butter, cinnamon, and sugar for a late night snack.
-We finished them off in the morning with our eggs, and a little more of that fabulous Hood Strawberry Jam.
+We finished them off in the morning with our eggs, and a little more of our fabulous Hood Strawberry Jam.

 Since then, I've baked countless batches, and this biscuit recipe has become like an old friend: light, delicious, and always dependable.